rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 >
 >- Windows nodes are experimental and not yet officially supported in Rancher.
 Therefore, we do not recommend using Windows nodes in a production environment.
 >- For a summary of Kubernetes features supported in Windows, see [Using Windows Server Containers in Kubernetes](https://kubernetes.io/docs/getting-started-guides/windows/#supported-features).
+>- Windows containers must run on Windows Server 1803 nodes.
+Windows Server 1709 and earlier versions do not support Kubernetes properly.
+>- Containers built for Windows Server 1709 or earlier do not run on Windows Server 1803.
+You must build containers on Windows Server 1803 in order to run these containers on Windows Server 1803.

 ## Objectives for Creating Cluster with Windows Support